marcus-crane/comments-to-readwise/README.md

-# Comments for Readwise
+# Comments to Readwise

-A basic Manifest v2 extension for sending Hacker News comments to Readwise as "tweets"
+A basic Manifest v3 extension for sending Hacker News comments to Readwise as "tweets"

-At the moment, it's hardcoded to work with HN and you need to add your API token + add it locally.
+At the moment, it's only hardcoded to work with HN but deally I'll support a bunch more sources like [Lobsters](https://lobste.rs).

-Ideally it'd support a bunch more sources like [Lobsters](https://lobste.rs) and ultimately, there'd be just a "comments" category instead of abusing "tweets" but it works for now.
+Readwise will hopefully just a "comments" category down the line instead of abusing "tweets" but it works for now.